Progress towards the two-thirds conjecture on locating-total dominating sets: Conclusion

 \section{Conclusion}

-We have proved Conjecture~\ref{conj} for several important graph classes: cobipartite graphs, split graphs, block graphs, subcubic graphs and outerplanar graphs.
+We have proved Conjecture~\ref{conj} for several important graph classes: cobipartite graphs, split graphs, block graphs and subcubic graphs.

-It would be interesting to extend these results to larger classes, for example chordal graphs (which include split graphs and block graphs) or $K_4$-minor-free graphs (which include outerplanar graphs).
+It would be interesting to extend these results to larger classes, for example chordal graphs (which include split graphs and block graphs).
 Another interesting subclass of chordal graphs to consider is the class of interval graphs.

-It would also be interesting to prove that the bound $\gLT(G)\leq\frac{n}{2}$ holds for sufficiently large (twin-free) cubic graphs, as conjectured in~\cite{hl12}.
+It would also be interesting to prove that the bound $\gLT(G)\leq\frac{n}{2}$ holds for sufficiently large (twin-free) connected cubic graphs, as conjectured in~\cite{hl12}.